hardenedlinux/harbian-qa/syzkaller/kstate_resource.md

 Correspondingly, parseOutput in pkg/ipc.go is called by fuzzer and we add a readKernState for parse the executor output.
 And these kernel states information will be put into a structure called KernState in pkg/kstate/kstate.go.
 Every input from executor has an array for kernstate, and every prog has a state weight calculated from kernstates.
 Also, KernState support searching the map by its ID or ID^Value which called it hash.

-syz-fuzzer/proc.go: calStateWeight will calculate the weight of a prog.
+syz-fuzzer/fuzzer.go: calStateWeight will calculate the resouce weight of a prog.
 Minus count for eliminating the influence of the length of kstate. prog/rand.go: chooseReaProgramIdx function implement a prior choice of prog base on its states weight

 ## Kernel state guide fuzzing practice